stephenfitzsimon/telco_churn_classification/README.md

 - I expect that contract and payment types are the most important predictors of churn
 	- People who pay more and see it every month are reminded of the money they are spending and can make a value judgement on whether or not they want to spend their money
-- Are additional services important parts of churn?
-	- Are people more reluctant to leave the company if they have certain services?
+- What other factors are important to churn?
+Are they service based factors?
+Are they demographic factors?

 ## Process